 - Power of attorney: You can use a power of attorney to select who you want to control assets.
 This is of vital importance if you are not married and want to determine who makes decisions for you.

 - Advanced directives for healthcare and nursing home care planning: This can be important especially for transgender individuals who sometimes face difficulties when it comes to finding doctors and care providers.

-How can a Sioux Falls LGBT Estate Planning Lawyer Help?
+How can a Sioux Falls LGBTQ Estate Planning Lawyer Help?

-Thompson Law, P.C. has been helping with LGBT estate planning since before Obergefell v.
+Thompson Law, PLLC has been helping with LGBTQ estate planning since before Obergefell v.
 Hodges and we understand how to make the law work for you to provide you with the protections for your future and family that you deserve.
-Give us a call at 605-362-9100 or contact us online to find out how our Sioux Falls LGBT estate planning attorneys can help you.
+Give us a call at 605-362-9100 or contact us online to find out how our Sioux Falls LGBTQ estate planning attorneys can help you.